-Indicators/outputs are reported in the same way as demographics: monthly (unduplicated within that month) and cumulative year-to-date (unduplicated since July 1, 2022).
+Indicators are reported in the same way as demographics except: quarterly (unduplicated within the three months) and cumulative year-to-date (unduplicated since July 1, 2023).

-Reporting of the successful attainment of indicators/outputs should align with the data collection method and frequency, and measure of success described in your proposal.
+Reporting of the successful attainment of indicators should align with the data collection method and frequency, and measure of success described in your proposal.